The Little Engine That Could: Films

-The 1963 film, The Little Engine That Could, by Coronet Films was the first adaption of the story.
-The story was adapted for second time in January 1991 as a 30-minute animated film produced in the United Kingdom and co-financed in the United Kingdom and the United States.
-The film named the engine Tillie and expanded the narrative into a larger story of self-discovery.
+The 1963 film The Little Engine That Could, by Coronet Films, was the first adaption of the story.

+The story was adapted for a second time in January 1991 as a 30-minute animated film produced in the United Kingdom and co-financed in the United Kingdom and the United States.
+It features the voices of Kath Soucie, Frank Welker, and Peter Cullen.

-In March 2011, the story was adapted for third time as a 3-D film named The Little Engine That Could, produced by Universal Studios and featuring the voices of Whoopi Goldberg, Jamie Lee Curtis, Alyson Stoner, and Corbin Bleu.
+In March 2011, the story was adapted for a third time as a CGI film named The Little Engine That Could, produced by Universal Studios and featuring the voices of Whoopi Goldberg, Jamie Lee Curtis, Alyson Stoner, and Corbin Bleu.